"Where'd You Find That?!": An Illustrated Discography of the (Almost) Unique

 The Fine Recording Studio of Rochester, NY had been around since the late 1950s.
 Gene Cornish (Young Rascals) recorded there, as well as every 60s punk group in the area.
 Vince Jans, who owned and ran the studio, recorded everything that ever came out on Fine Records.
 This was his last recording, as he died about a month later and his wife shut down the record label and studio in 1977 and sold all the equipment.
 The studio's master tapes and records survived untouched until 2002, when they were sold to garage rock collector (and former Psychosurgeon and Lipstick Killer) Mark Taylor in Australia.
 No material relating to the Marley was found.
 See Mark's Fine Recording Studio website for more details.

 So what's it sound like?
 I had been told it's kind of like the Now, only with a psych edge, but that's not quite accurate.
 I can't even tell which side is the one sung by Larry Luxury.
-The winner here is the b-side "Killer" which sounds EXACTLY like some lost Mike Rep and the Quotas outtake.
+The winner here is the b-side "Killer" which sounds remarkably like some lost Mike Rep and the Quotas outtake.
 If you like his "Stupor Hiatus" LP on Siltbreeze you'd love this track.
 Punk purists probably wouldn't be interested, but it's a really good garage/psych/punk song.
 The A-side "It's Rock-n-Roll" is much weaker.
 It's more on the psych side, and the lyrics are too bubblegum for my taste.
 If you'd like to hear "Killer", send me an email.

 Please email me if you have any other info surrounding this record.